iWinston/typeorm-plus/README.md

 ## What is TypeORM?

-TypeORM is an [Object Relational Mapper](1) (ORM) for node.js written in Typescript that can help you to:
+TypeORM is an [Object Relational Mapper](1) (ORM) for node.js written in Typescript that can be used with Typescript or Javascript (ES5, ES6, ES7).
+Its goal to always support latest Javascript features and provide features that help you to develop any kind of applications that use database - from small applications with a few tables to large scale enterprise applications.
+TypeORM helps you to:

-* automatically create your table schemas based on your models (javascript class, decorated with special decorators)
+* automatically create in the database table schemas based on your models
 * ability to transparently insert / update / delete to the database your objects
-* map your selections from tables to javascript objects, map table columns to javascript object's properties
+* map your selections from tables to javascript objects and map table columns to javascript object's properties
 * create one-to-one, many-to-one, one-to-many, many-to-many relations between tables
 * and much more ...

-TypeORM uses Data Mapper pattern, unlike all other javascript ORMs that currently exist, which means you can write loosely coupled, scalable, maintainable enterprise applications with less problems.
+TypeORM uses Data Mapper pattern, unlike all other javascript ORMs that currently exist, which means you can write loosely coupled, scalable, maintainable applications with less problems.

 The benefit of using ORM for the programmer is the ability to focus on the business logic and worry about persistence only as a secondary problem.

+TypeORM is highly influenced by other ORMs, such as [Hibernate](http://hibernate.org/orm/) and [Doctrine](http://www.doctrine-project.org/).

 ## Installation